taodd/cephtrace/README.md

 - **Easy deployment** in production environments

 ### Pre-generated JSON Files
-We provide pre-generated JSON files for Common Ceph versions in the `files/radostrace and files/osdtrace` directory.
-These files are named with their corresponding version (e.g., `17.2.6-0ubuntu0.22.04.2_dwarf.json`).
+We provide pre-generated JSON files for common Ceph versions in the `files/ubuntu/radostrace`, `files/ubuntu/osdtrace`, `files/centos-stream/radostrace`, and `files/centos-stream/osdtrace` directories.
+These files are named with their corresponding version (e.g., `17.2.6-0ubuntu0.22.04.2_dwarf.json` for Ubuntu, `rados-2:19.2.3-0.el9_dwarf.json` for CentOS Stream).

 ## Radostrace output
 Below is an example tracing output from a virtual machine performing 4k random read on a rbd volume: